pizzasaurusrex/TestObject/README.md

 /*
   update the job status.

-  updateTest() must be invoced either during test execution or ~10 seconds after tests complete execution (timeOut may vary based on your distance to the 10 servers)
+  updateTest() must be invoked either during test execution or ~10 seconds after tests complete execution (timeOut may vary based on your distance to the Test Object device farm)

 */

  myAccount.updateTest(sessionID, {"passed": false});